hdShang/arxiv-daily/docs/cs-RO/2025-05-15/papers/250510696v2-tartanground-a-large-scale-dataset-for-ground-robot-perception-and-n.md

 ---
 layout: default
-title: TartanGround: A Large-Scale Dataset for Ground Robot Perception and Navigation
+title: "TartanGround: A Large-Scale Dataset for Ground Robot Perception and Navigation"
 ---

 # TartanGround: A Large-Scale Dataset for Ground Robot Perception and Navigation